 i) any persons as required or permitted by any law.

-View SecurePay’s page on encryption
+View SecurePay’s page on security

 Do we send information overseas?